NVIDIA/spark-rapids/docs/get-started/getting-started-on-prem.md

 sudo apt-get update
 sudo apt-get -y install cuda
 ```

+You can check if the GPU driver and CUDA toolkit is
+installed successfully by running the [nvidia-smi](https://developer.download.nvidia.com/compute/DCGM/docs/nvidia-smi-367.38.pdf) command.

 Below are sections on installing Spark and the RAPIDS Accelerator on a single node.
 You may want
 to read the deployment method sections before doing any installations.